Addiction Studies

 Entry requirements

-• Have a minimum Second Class Honours (2.2) Degree in any humanities or social science discipline from a recognised third level institution, or equivalent qualification or
+A minimum Second Class Honours (2.2) degree in any humanities or social science discipline from a recognised third-level institution.

-• Be a graduate of any non-cognate discipline and hold a qualification in a conversion style programme such as a Postgraduate Higher Diploma in Psychology or
+Or, a qualification in a conversion style programme such as a Postgraduate Diploma in Addiction Studies or a Higher Diploma in Psychoanalytic Studies.

 Assessment Info